-When a child dies, it is normal and natural for the people who loved that child to experience some form of grief.
-These forms may vary and as a consequence grief reactions may differ.
+When a child dies, it is normal and natural for the people who love that child to experience varying degrees of grief.
+These varied reactions most often are different for each person.
 Some typical reactions include the following:

 The circumstances of the death may also influence grief reactions.
 Each loss, whatever the cause, may bring with it complicating factors.
 For instance, it may be necessary to cope with a police investigation, trial, or intrusive publicity.
 In these circumstances, grieving is often put aside while daily coping with such factors is necessary.